 Put otherwise: guest blogging may be effective, but it isn’t easy.
 Just the opposite, in fact.
 Using a guest post service can help tackle some of these challenges, making the process more manageable and efficient.

 Dedicate Appropriate Resources

 For that reason, it’s imperative that websites dedicate the appropriate resources to make guest blogging work.
-Often, the best move is to outsource the process to a trusted guest blogging service made up of people who already have a pre-existing network of websites and contacts, as well as a deep knowledge of the kinds of content that is most effective for generating traffic and increasing brand authority.
+Often, the best move is to outsource the process to a trusted link building service made up of people who already have a pre-existing network of websites and contacts, as well as a deep knowledge of the kinds of content that is most effective for generating traffic and increasing brand authority.